Meeco/js-sdk/README.md

 **NOTE** for all commands, an environment yaml file should be specified using `-e path/to/environment.yaml` - See the [Environment](#Environment) section of File Specifications for information.
 The default for the environment is `.environment.yaml`.

-**Note** Most commands require authentication data from one or more users.
+**NOTE** Most commands require authentication data from one or more users.
 This can be specified with the `-a <path/to/auth file.yaml>` flag.
 However, since it is required by almost all commands you can place your auth file at `.user.yaml` and it will be read automatically.

+All yaml files beginning with a `.` in the root of the project are git ignored.

 ## Basic Flow

 ### 1. Create an Account

-1. Create your first user: `meeco users:create -p <password> > user_1.yaml`
+1. Create your first user: `meeco users:create -p <password> > .user.yaml`

 ### 2. Create an Item

 1. Get a list of item templates you can use `meeco templates:list` - you can view more details on a template with `meeco templates:info <template>`
-1. Create an item template file from an item template `meeco items:create-config <template_name> > my_item_config.yaml`
+1. Create an item template file from an item template `meeco items:create-config <template_name> > .my_item_config.yaml`
    - Edit this file to add values for fields as applicable
-1. Create your first item: `meeco items:create -i my_item_config.yaml -a user_1.yaml`
+1. Create your first item: `meeco items:create -i .my_item_config.yaml -a .user.yaml`
 1. You can check the item was created with `meeco items:list` or `meeco items:get <itemId>`

 ## 3. Create a Second User and Connect

-1. Create your second user: `meeco users:create -p <password> > user_2.yaml`
+1. Create your second user: `meeco users:create -p <password> > .user_2.yaml`
-1. Make a connection config file between your two users: `meeco connections:create-config --from user_1.yaml --to user_2.yaml > connection_config.yaml`
+1. Make a connection config file between your two users: `meeco connections:create-config --from .user.yaml --to .user_2.yaml > .connection_config.yaml`
    - Edit this file to add connection names as appropriate
-1. Create the connection between the two users: `meeco connections:create -c connection_config.yaml`
+1. Create the connection between the two users: `meeco connections:create -c .connection_config.yaml`

 ## 4. Share an Item Between Connected Users

 1. Ensure users are connected first (see above)
 2. Select an item from user 1 to share to user 2
-3. Create the share template: `meeco shares:create-config --from user_1.yaml --to user2.yaml -i <item_id_to_share> > share_config.yaml`
+3. Create the share template: `meeco shares:create-config --from .user.yaml --to .user_2.yaml -i <item_id_to_share> > .share_config.yaml`
-4. Create the share: `meeco shares:create -c share_config.yaml`
+4. Create the share: `meeco shares:create -c .share_config.yaml`

 This will setup a private encryption space between the two users (if it does not exist already) and then share the item.

-You can fetch the shared item as the second user with `meeco shares:list -a user2.yaml` / `meeco shares:get -a user2.yaml <share_id>`
+You can fetch the shared item as the second user with `meeco shares:list -a .user_2.yaml` / `meeco shares:get -a .user_2.yaml <share_id>`

 <!-- commands -->